aquasecurity/trivy/docs/docs/target/kubernetes.md

 !!! warning "EXPERIMENTAL"
     This feature might change without preserving backwards compatibility.

+## CLI
-The Trivy K8s CLI allows you to scan your Kubernetes cluster for Vulnerabilities, Secrets and Misconfigurations.
+The Trivy K8s CLI allows you to scan your Kubernetes cluster for

+- Vulnerabilities
+- Misconfigurations
+- Secrets

 You can either run the CLI locally or integrate it into your CI/CD pipeline.
 The difference to the Trivy CLI is that the Trivy K8s CLI allows you to scan running workloads directly within your cluster.

-If you are looking for continuous cluster audit scanning, have a look at the [Trivy K8s operator.](../operator/index.md)
+If you are looking for continuous cluster audit scanning, have a look at the Trivy K8s operator below.

 Trivy uses your local kubectl configuration to access the API server to list artifacts.

-## CLI Commands
+### Commands

 Scan a full cluster and generate a simple summary report: